-Prerequisite: Successful completion of both the practical and written components of HEED 131; Permission of the Dean.
+Prerequisite: Successful completion of both the practical and written components of HEED 131.
+Additional Cost: \$95.00 Background, Drug Screening, and Malpractice Insurance Fee.

-Additional Cost: \$15.00.

-This is a continuation of HEED 131.
-Upon successful completion of both the written and practical components of HEED 131 & 132, students are eligible to take the Michigan Department of Public Health, Division of Emergency Medical Services, Licensure Examination for Emergency Medical Technicians.
+This class takes the student who passed HEED 131 or has a current Medical First Responder License to the Emergency Medical Technician level of licensure.
+Upon successful completion of both the written and practical components of HEED 132, students are eligible to take the National Registry Certification Examination for Emergency Medical Technician and are eligible for licensure in Michigan and Indiana.